prismyland/prismy/readme.md

 ## Concepts

-1. _Asynchronously_ pick required values of a handler from context(which having HTTP Request obejct: IncomingMessage).
+1. _Asynchronously_ pick required values of a handler from context(which having HTTP Request object: IncomingMessage).
 2. _Asynchronously_ execute the handler with the picked values.
 3. **PROFIT!!**